has been imposed on government websites and documents, as well as health care providers themselves, for topics like abortion

 During President Trump’s first year in office, information on lesbian and bisexual women’s health disappeared from the Health and Human Services (HHS) website on women’s health.Politico

-The administration now describes abstinence-only-until-marriage programs as "sexual risk avoidance."
+The administration rebranded abstinence-only-until-marriage programs as "sexual risk avoidance."
 But a new name doesn’t change the fact that these programs are harmful and ineffective — whereas evidence-based sex education programs have been proven as effective at helping avoid unintended pregnancy and STDs.Washington Post